Yasel-Garces/Monitoring-Cytosolic-Fluorescent-Aggregates-in-Cells/README.md

 ## Project Scope
 In this project we present the concept of an algorithm for a semi-automatic detection and segmentation in 2D fluorescence images of spot-like structures similar to those observed under induction of autophagy.
 By evaluating the algorithm on more than 20000 simulated images of cells containing a variable number of punctate structures of different sizes and different levels of applied noise, we demonstrate its high robustness of puncta detection, even on a high noise background.
 We further demonstrate this feature of our algorithm by testing it in experimental conditions of a high non-specific background signal.
 We conclude that our algorithm is a suitable tool to be tested in biologically-relevant contexts.

-The codes available in this repository are part of the publication named "_Concept and in-silico assessment of an algorithm for monitoring cytosolic fluorescent aggregates in cells_" that can be found it [here](https://www.biorxiv.org/content/10.1101/177139v1.full).
+The codes available in this repository are part of the publication "_Concept and in-silico assessment of an algorithm for monitoring cytosolic fluorescent aggregates in cells_" that can be found it [here](https://www.biorxiv.org/content/10.1101/177139v1.full).

 ## Files in the Repository
 This repository contains the following source codes and data: